How these Non-Profits Are Harnessing Volunteer Stories to Show Real Impact

 It’s easy to think of a house as just wood, nails, and bricks.
 But at Twin Cities Habitat for Humanity, every home built holds hundreds of personal stories.

-Their Volunteer Spotlight series captures these tales, giving volunteers the space to write about the moments that mattered most – the family they built alongside, the skills they learned, the community they helped stitch together.
+Their Volunteer Spotlight series captures these tales, giving volunteers the space to write about the moments that mattered most, the family they built alongside, the skills they learned, and the community they helped stitch together.

 In the last year alone, 10,206 volunteers clocked nearly 148,674 hours of service, contributing labour worth $4.6 million to help more families find stable ground.